The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

-We fit the early decay of the pseudo-bolmetric light curve after the peak time (MJD 60754.5) with a power-law function ($\propto$ t$^{\alpha}$).
+We fit the early decay of the pseudo-bolometric light curve after the peak time (MJD 60754.5) with a power-law function ($\propto$ t$^{\alpha}$).
 We find the best-fit value at $\alpha$ = $-$0.43 $\pm$ 0.04.
-This value is consistent with expectations from interactions with massive CSM as well as with observations (e.g. SN2010jl, \citealt{2012ApJ...759..108S}, \citealt{Ofek2014}).
+This value is consistent with expectations from interactions with massive CSM as well as with observations (e.g., SN2010jl, \citealt{2012ApJ...759..108S}, \citealt{Ofek2014}).
 This supports the hypothesis of strong CSM interaction in \SN.
-The power-law fit of the early decay after the peak is shown in the bottom panel of Fig. \ref{fig:optical_lc}.
+The power-law fit of the early decay after the peak is shown in the bottom panel of Fig. \ref{fig:optical_lc}.\\ We also fit the decaying part of the light curve with an exponential profile described by $L = L_{0}\,e^{-t/\tau_d}$, where t is the time since the peak and $\tau$ is the exponential timescale.
+We find the best-fit exponential timescale of the decay at $\tau_{d}$ = 142.43 $\pm$ 11.28 day.
+Although with a large error, this timescale is longer than the one expected from typical $^{56}$Co decay ($\sim$ 111 day).
+This longer decay timescale is similar to that observed in peculiar SNe such as 2010ij \citep{Ofek2014,Fransson2014,2016MNRAS.456.2622J}.
+It supports the interpretation that the light curve of \SN is powered by interaction of the SN shock with the CSM.